TwiFyxs/FlectoneWeb/en/pulse/parts/cooldown.md

 Replace `false` on `true` and restart `FlectonePulse` by mean of command `/flectonepulse reload`.
 Additional parameters for delay settings will appear AFTER RESET
 :::

-As a result, the cooldown setting looks like this
+Cooldown setting looks like this
 ```yaml
 cooldown:
   enable: true